Takanu/Pelican/README.md

 Any time you attempt to upload a file from the server, it will always upload in separate threads and pause the session or sessions that are waiting for those files to come through.
 Once a file is uploaded, it will save the File ID internally and automatically use that ID instead of re-uploading when the file is referenced again later.

 (not all link and upload types are currently supported, and this needs a little more work)

+**Prompts**

+Prompts provide a convenient way to encapsulate behaviour for an inline keyboard message.
+Quickly create one-hit options, provide transforming bot controls or call a user vote using simple initialisers and the user session system will handle query filtering and prompt management.

 **Maintenance Bot Features (coming soon)**